tmsnvk/daigaku/README.md

 ```
 Tools
     + Postman                               - API testing.
+    + RabbitMQ Management UI                - RabbitMQ management and monitoring tool.
 ```

 ### III.
 Running the application
 + Have [Docker](https://docs.docker.com/get-docker/) installed on your local machine.
 + Clone the repository.
-+ Fill in the necessary environment variables:
-    + in a terminal panel, step into the repository's root directory, run the ``cp .env_sample .env`` command and fill in the just created ``.env`` file.
-    + in a terminal panel, step into the repository's /backend directory, run the ``cp env_sample.properties env.properties`` command and fill in the just created ``env.properties`` file.
-+ In a terminal panel, change directory into the repository's root folder and run the ``docker-compose -f docker-compose.prod.yml up --build`` command.
++ In a terminal panel, stand in the project root:
+    + run ``bash setup-variables.sh`` to generate the environment fields.
+Follow the directions of the script.
+    + run ``bash setup-containers.sh`` to build the project and set up the containarised Docker environment.
-+ In a browser window run ``http://localhost/``.
+    + run ``http://localhost/`` in a browser window.
 + On the application's login page you may log in with the following credentials:
     + account with student role:
         + email - ``student@test.net``;